-“As usual at this time of year, we ask the people of our community to assess the urgency of their illness before deciding whether to seek care with their family practitioner, a community clinic or the Emergency Department,” said Dr. Mark Troughton, Chief and Medical Director, Emergency Department (ED) at PRHC.
-“We also ask for your patience if it takes longer than usual for a physician to see you due to an increase in the number patients coming through the department.”
+“It is vitally important that the people of our community assess the urgency of their illness before deciding whether to seek care with their family practitioner, a community clinic or the Emergency Department,” said Dr. Mark Troughton, Chief and Medical Director of the ED.
+“We have continued to see consistently higher volumes of patients at PRHC over the past year, and we are expecting those numbers to increase even further as this year’s flu season gets underway.

-The Peterborough Family Health Team reminds the community that family practitioners at clinics in the city and county will be offering same day appointments and extended-hours clinics.
+The Peterborough Family Health Team reminds the community that family doctors at clinics in the city and county will be offering same-day appointments and evening/weekend clinics.
 They encourage residents to consider these options before visiting PRHC’s Emergency Department.

-If you determine that your medical situation does not require urgent care, please consider the following options:
+If you determine that your medical situation does not require urgent care (an emergency department assessment), please consider the following options:

-With the first cases of flu now confirmed in our community and across the province, Peterborough Public Health reminds residents that getting immunized is their best defence against the flu.
+With the first cases of flu now confirmed in our community and across the province, and this year’s strain of flu expected to be a severe one, Peterborough Public Health reminds residents that getting immunized is their best defence against the flu.

-The flu shot is free and widely available at many local pharmacies, doctors’ offices and walk-in clinics.
+The flu shot is free and widely available at many local pharmacies and your doctor’s office.
 Residents can easily find out where the flu shot is available by visiting the Flu Clinic Locator at www.ontario.ca/flu.
-Peterborough Public Health continues to offer flu shot appointments for patients without a family physician by calling 705-743-1000, ext.
+Peterborough Public Health continues to offer flu shot appointments for children under five years old by calling 705-743-1000, ext.
 349.

-“As Influenza circulates in the Peterborough community, the flu shot may help keep you well over the holidays.
-It also prevents you from spreading it to people who are at the greatest risk of getting seriously ill if they get the flu – seniors and young children," says Dr. Rosana Salvaterra, Medical Officer of Health, adding the flu shot is recommended for everyone over six months of age.
-Dr. Salvaterra also advises residents to avoid delaying getting the flu shot, because it takes two weeks to become effective, so sooner is better to reduce the chance of falling ill over the holiday season.
+“As influenza circulates in the Peterborough community, the flu shot may help keep you well over the holidays.
+It also prevents you from spreading it to people who are at the greatest risk of getting seriously ill if they get the flu – seniors and young children,” says Dr. Rosana Salvaterra, Medical Officer of Health, adding the flu shot is recommended for everyone over six months of age.
+She also advised residents to avoid delaying getting the flu shot because it takes two weeks to become effective, so sooner is better to reduce the chance of falling ill over the holiday season.